baileyluTCD/rp2040nix/docs/src/getting_started.md

 To get started with _rp2040nix_ you must have a [nix](https://nixos.org/) installation with [flakes](https://nixos.wiki/wiki/flakes) enabled.

+Already have Nix with flakes?
+Jump to [Framework Setup](#framework-setup).

+Here are a couple of options depending on your system.

 ## Fresh Installation on Linux or macOS

 The easiest way to get a nix installation with flakes enabled on an existing Linux or macOS system is to use the [Determinate Systems Nix Installer](https://determinate.systems/nix-installer/) which will guide you through the setup process.